KristyKeller/ReadMeGenerator/CommandLineREADME.md

 ## Usage

-Anything the user needs to know about using the repo goes here.
+Anything the user needs to know using the repo goes here.

 ## Contributing